nhejazi/quarto-invoice/_extensions/invoice/typst-template.typ

         sender.at("name").replace("\\", "")
           + " sent you this invoice on "
           + format-date(issued)
           + ".
-The invoice must be paid under "
+The invoice must be paid in under "
           + count-days(issued, parse-date(invoice.at("due")))
-          + " day(s).
+          + " days.
 No discount will be granted for early settlement."
       )
     )
   })